Ismaestro/angular-example-app/README.md

 `npm run ci` - Executes linter and tests

-`npm run deploy` - Builds the app and deploy it to Github pages (angular-cli-ghpages) (fork to do this)
+`npm run deploy` - Builds the app and deploy it to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file)

 `npm run sme` - Builds and runs source map explorer, really cool :)